Kanikacoder13/Daily_Report/README.md

 # Daily Report
 ## Training day :- 01
 I am **Kanika**.
 Today was my first day of summer training in the **Computer Science Department(Parent branch)** .
-I was very excited of this training .
-Firstly there was conducted an **orientation program** for us in the **auditorium** .
-Here , firstly I was interacted with professor **Dr. Priyanka** of **Computer Scienec department** .
-She gave all the necessary information that required and also welcomed all the students who are going to be part of the parent branch .
-Then **Head of Department** Dr. Kiran Jyoti interacted with all .
+I was very excited about this training .
+Firstly there was an **orientation program** conducted for us in the **auditorium** .
+Here , I interacted with **Dr. Priyanka** who is professor in **Computer Scienec department** .
+She gave all the necessary information that was required and also welcomed all the students who are going to be part of the parent branch .
+She told us about socities , attendance creteria and many other things .
+Then , I interacted with **Head of Department, Dr. Kiran Jyoti** along with all the students .
 She also introduced a new scheme for **2024 year onwards students**.
 After this valuable interaction , all the students shifted to their respective labs .
-In the lab , firstly our teacher explained the syllabus of this training that all the students will study in further days .Then she said that first day we will discuss about **linux**.
+In the lab , our teacher explained the syllabus of this training that all the students will study in further days .
+Then she said that first day we will discuss about **Linux**.
 Firstly i learned about **Linux** & **its importance** then why most of the **companies** & **coders** use **Linux** over **Windows** ?
 Following are the reasons behind it :-
 - Linux is **more secure** due to its permission-based system and fewer malware targets than windows.
 - Linux is **open source** , so it can be easily available.